Government Finance Statistics (GFS)

 The inherent quality of the input data varies systematically through time, with the most recent data (current year) being the least reliable (and the least detailed) since they are largely based on government budget forecasts.
 For earlier reference years, with each additional year the input data becomes subject to smaller revisions.
 The public accounts and local government financial statements are eventually subject to audit and these audited accounts and statements form the benchmarks of historical data.

 - User Guide: Canadian System of Macroeconomic Accounts

 This guide provides a detailed explanation of the structure, concepts and history of the Canadian System of Macroeconomic Accounts.

 - Government Finance Statistics: Description of the Four Financial Statements

-The core of the GFS analytic framework is a set of four financial statements.
-These are (1) the Statement of Government Operations; (2) the Statement of Other Economic Flows; and (3) the Balance Sheet.
-In addition, the framework includes a Statement of Sources and Uses of Cash to provide key information on liquidity.
+The core of the Government Finance Statistics analytic framework is a set of four financial statements.
+These are: 1) the statement of government operations; 2) the statement of other economic flows; 3) the Balance Sheet.
+In addition, the framework includes a statement of sources and uses of cash to provide key information on liquidity.

 - Government Finance Statistics: Nomenclature

-The GFS framework requires that data be produced for all levels of government as well as a consolidated General Government category.
-The CSNA-mapped quarterly GFS data is produced for the federal, provincial, territorial and local government levels as well as the Canada Pension Plan and Quebec Pension Plan.
+The Government Finance Statistics (GFS) framework requires that data be produced for all levels of government as well as a consolidated general government category.
+The Canadian System of National Accounts-mapped quarterly GFS data is produced for the federal, provincial, territorial and local government levels as well as the Canada Pension Plan and Quebec Pension Plan.